Closing arguments in Victor Peña trial set for Tuesday after surprise testimony from the accused

-Victor Peña originally decided not to speak on his own behalf, but reversed course and gave testimony after all, delaying the final phase of the trial.
+Peña originally decided not to speak on his own behalf, but reversed course and testified on Monday, delaying the final phase of the trial.

 The 42-year-old’s appearance surprised those who thought closing arguments were on the day’s docket.
-Peña, who is facing ten counts of aggravated rape and one count of kidnapping, could be seen taking the stand while carrying two bibles in Suffolk Superior Court.
+Peña, who is facing ten counts of aggravated rape and one count of kidnapping, could be seen carrying two bibles while taking the stand in Suffolk Superior Court.

 “I said, ‘Well, I’m only getting to know you’ but she wants to kiss me,” Peña said through an interpreter.
 “But I did not want to have relations with (her).”